Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Introduction

-In our work, to overcome these challenges, we utilize the so-called $a$-contraction method, invented by Kang-Vasseur \cite{KV21, KV-Inven}, which provides a contraction estimate for shock waves.
+In this work, we utilize the method of $a$-contraction with shifts, invented by Kang-Vasseur \cite{KV21, KV-Inven}, which provides a contraction estimate for shock waves at the $L^2$ level.
 Based on this method, the $L^2$-perturbation localized by the shock, or composite waves involving a shock, can be controlled (see, for example, \cite{GKV24, EoEunKang24, HKK23, HL25, MY25, KKS25, KO25, KVW23, KVW-NSF}).
-With this method, Huang-Kang-Kim-Lee \cite{HKKL24} proved the stability of a single shock for the inflow and impermeable wall problem of the NS equations, and Kang-Oh-Wang \cite{KOW25} established the corresponding result for the outflow problem.
-We also mention the work of Han-Kang-Kim-Kim-Oh \cite{HKKKO25}, which studied the stability of the superposition of a (degenerate) boundary layer, a rarefaction wave, and a shock wave for the inflow problem of the NS equations.
-In this paper, we use the $a$-contraction method to establish the stability of a single (outgoing) shock for the boundary value problems \eqref{outflow} and \eqref{imperable} for the NSF equations \eqref{eq:NSF}.
+With this method, Huang-Kang-Kim-Lee \cite{HKKL24} proved the stability of a single shock for the inflow and impermeable wall problems of the NS system, and Kang-Oh-Wang \cite{KOW25} established the corresponding result for the outflow problem.
+We also mention the work of Han-Kang-Kim-Kim-Oh \cite{HKKKO25}, which studied the stability of the superposition of a (degenerate) boundary layer solution, a rarefaction wave, and a shock wave for the inflow problem of the NS system.

+In this paper, we use the method of $a$-contraction with shifts to establish the stability of a single (outgoing) shock for the boundary value problems \eqref{outflow} and \eqref{imperable} for the NSF system \eqref{eq:NSF}.